Here are some chores toddlers and preschoolers can do around the house that are age appropriate and easy. You’ll love the help!

 Teach, teach, teach then stand back

-Saying, “Okay, baby, as soon as you are done folding the towels you can come down to dinner.
+Saying, “As soon as you are done folding the towels you can come down to dinner.
 You can’t leave your room, though, until it’s done,” then walking away works a lot better.